Eva-Kuk/unique-wings/README.md

 ## Version Control

-[Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) as a remote repository are used for the project, and below is how I use them as the version control for the project.
+[Git](https://git-scm.com/) as a local repository and [GitHub](https://github.com/) acts as a remote repository used for the project, and below is how I used them as a version control for the project.

 **- - Setting Up New Repository - -**

-1. Create a remote repository in GitHub by clicking "New repository" on the main page
+1. Create a remote repository in GitHub by clicking "New Repository" on the main page.

 ![new repository](wireframes/readme/new-repository.png)

-2. Use Code Institute Template, put the repository name and click Create Repository **making sure to select public**
+2. Use Code Institute Template, put the repository name and click Create Repository **making sure to select public**.

 ![repository template](wireframes/readme/repository-template.png)